-The content could be anything related to key course concepts that students can read or watch at their own pace (ie: PPT slides, lecture recordings, simulations, supplemental videos, etc.) and should be shared through your course Moodle page.
+The content could be anything related to key course concepts that students can read or watch at their own pace (e.g., PowerPoint slides, lecture recordings, simulations, supplemental videos, etc.) and should be shared through your course Moodle page.

-To record with Zoom (live or ahead of class), open a Zoom session and select Record.
+Tip: Use Zoom webconferencing to record a lecture (live or ahead of class) by opening a Zoom session and selecting Record.
 You can pause recording as needed.
-For more information on teaching in Zoom, visit Zoom Webconferencing

 Design your essential learning activities online to ensure students who are ill or isolating have opportunity to deepen their understanding of the knowledge, skills or attitudes your course targets.
 Activities could be group discussion (synchronous or asynchronous), practice activities, project work.